 Typical allergic urticarias involve IgE-mediated histamine release (type I hypersensitivity), while urticarial vasculitis involve cytotoxic T cell-mediated responses (type II hypersensitivity).

-Urticarias associated with autoimmune conditions involve immune complex-mediated reactions (type III hypersensitivity), while urticarias associated with some infections and transfusion reactions involve complement system.
+Urticarias associated with autoimmune conditions involve immune complex-mediated reactions (type III hypersensitivity); while urticarias associated with some infections and transfusion reactions involve complement system.

 Symptoms of Urticaria

-Duration of urticarial lesion (> 24 hours in urticarial vasculitis and delayed pressure urticaria), and detailed history of triggers (allergic, pseudoallergic, and physical urticaria) are most important characteristics that give clues towards etiology.
-Although cholinergic urticarias are typically papular urticaria, shape or size of lesions are not always suggestive of etiology.
+Duration of urticarial lesion (> 24 hours in urticarial vasculitis and delayed pressure urticaria), and a detailed history of triggers (allergic, pseudoallergic, and physical urticaria) are most important characteristics that give clues towards etiology.
+Although cholinergic urticarias are typically papular urticaria, the shape or size of lesions are not always suggestive of etiology.

 Urticarias occur as erythematous macules developing into edematous raised skin lesions, usually accompanied by significant itching and are self-limiting (usually < 24 hours).

 The lesions classically have central pallor with surrounding red flare.
-Lesions can be single or multiple, can be of variable size (tiny to large lesions) and shapes (linear, annular, serpiginous, or irregular), and can occur anywhere on body surface.
+Lesions can be single or multiple, can be of variable size (tiny to large lesions) and shapes (linear, annular, serpiginous, or irregular), and can occur anywhere on the body’s surface.
 They are usually transient, may be migratory or coalescent, typically blanch with pressure, and leave normal skin after resolution.

 Angioedema is simultaneously present in half of the patients with urticaria.
-Urticaria may be accompanied by systemic symptoms such as malaise, feelings of heat or cold, headache, pain in abdomen, vomiting, diarrhea, arthralgia, dizziness, etc.
+Urticaria may be accompanied by systemic symptoms, such as malaise, feelings of heat or cold, headache, pain in abdomen, vomiting, diarrhea, arthralgia, dizziness, etc.

 Acute allergic urticaria develops within minutes (not more than one hour) after exposure to food, drug, insect sting, or other substance causing IgE-mediated allergic reaction.
 Acute urticaria due to inhalant allergy is rare.